 For more tips, see our After court is over section.

-Adjust Facebook and social media site settings to ensure privacy.
+Adjust social media settings to ensure privacy.
 Consider who is on your “friends” list or can access your social media postings to ensure that no one will pass on sensitive information.
-For more tips on managing technology abuse, see our Tip sheet: Safer use of technology.
+For more tips on managing technology abuse, see our tip sheet: Web and phone safety.

 Have caller ID installed so you can screen calls and only answer calls from your ex-partner when the children are available to talk to him.